MA: Marketing Authorization

 Different possible procedures

-To obtain MA, different routes may be chosen:
+To obtain an MA, different routes may be chosen:

 - National procedure: